 Be careful not to exceed the ratelimits at Let’s Encrypt!

-Dehydrated does support multi domain certificates but our config generator does not.
-This implicates that if you want to serve both your
+dehydrated and out config generator now support multidomain certificates.
+This implicated that if you want to serve both your

-apex domain over SSL, you should add both records on it’s own line to
+apex domain over SSL, you may add both records on the same line in

 Configure the Hypernode and Magento to support Let’s Encrypt